kgakatsikeamogetswe/Big_O_Notation/README.md

-2. Last things lasts, <ins>let's talk about `Big O Notation`.🌟</ins>
+2. **Last things lasts, <ins>let's talk about `Big O Notation`.** 🌟</ins>

-What is Big O Notation?
-Big O notation is like a way to talk about how fast an algorithm runs or how much space it needs. 🚀 It helps us understand how our code performs when we have a lot of data.
+<em>What is Big O Notation?</em> Big O notation is like a way to talk about how fast an algorithm runs or how much space it needs. 🚀 It helps us understand how our code performs when we have a lot of data.

 Imagine you have a list of things to do, and you want to find something in that list.
 Big O notation tells you how many steps it might take to find what you're looking for as the list gets longer. 📊